COVID-19 Privacy Notice

 - a university campus has been identified as the location of a potential local outbreak of COVID-19.

-- Where it is necessary as part of your course requirements to undertake a professional work placement in a care or educational setting, we will also share your personal data with the relevant NHS organisations and schools, to ensure lawful compliance within that workplace (but only where we are satisfied that you have tested positive for COVID-19 and haven’t already informed the relevant placement organisation yourself).
+- Where it is necessary as part of your course requirements to undertake a professional work placement in a care or educational setting, we will also share your personal data with the relevant NHS organisations, other healthcare providers and schools, to ensure lawful compliance within that workplace (but only where we are satisfied that you have tested positive for COVID-19 and haven’t already informed the relevant placement organisation yourself or where sharing details about your vaccination status are a requirement of the placement provider).

 - If you voluntarily decide to participate in a COVID-19 test at one of our campuses because you are eligible (eg you want to find out if you have COVID-19 and are asymptomatic) the University will use a third party to process limited personal information about you in order to manage and book you an appointment for this test.
 Additionally, in these circumstances, your actual COVID-19 test result (health data) will be entered directly into the NHS Test and Trace system and not processed or stored on any University system.